ashlynwinship/ashlynwinship.github.io/_teaching/2025_fall_cogsci.md

 <b>Responsibilities:</b>
 <ul>
-  <li> Teaching the weekly WIM section of the course Introduction to Cognitive Science </li>
+  <li> Designing and teaching the weekly WIM section of the course Introduction to Cognitive Science </li>
   <li> Instructing students in methods of critical analysis and scientific writing </li>
   <li> Grading and providing feedback on student writing </li>
 </ul>